 If you’re suspected of an offense or facing court-martial, it is critical that you understand your rights.
 Remember that your sacrifice and service does not deprive you of fundamental rights under the United States Constitution, such as the right against self-incrimination and access to legal counsel.
 No one, not even the command, can violate these rights.

-Pursuant to Article 31(b) of the Uniform Code of Military Justice, servicemembers have an absolute right against self-incrimination—in other words, being forced or misled into answering questions about involvement in a crime.
-Servicemembers must be informed of a suspected offense(s) before being questioned by an agent of the Federal government (including law enforcement and command representatives) and cannot be coerced into answering questions.
+Pursuant to Article 31(b) of the Uniform Code of Military Justice, service members have an absolute right against self-incrimination–that is being forced or misled into answering questions about involvement in a crime.
+Service members must be informed of a suspected offense before being questioned by an agent of the Federal government (including law enforcement and command representatives) and cannot be coerced into answering questions.
 The right to remain silent is absolute.

-Upon preferral of court-martial charges or apprehension by law enforcement.
-Furthermore, a servicemember may also choose an individual military counsel, as well as employ a civilian defense counsel at no cost to the Federal government.
-Remember that no matter the specific legal circumstances you confront, you are entitled to legal representation—and you should utilize it.
+Upon preferral of court-martial charges or apprehension by law enforcement, a service member will be given a free military counsel.
+The service member may request an individual military counsel or hire a civilian defense counsel at no cost to the government.
+Remember that no matter the specific legal circumstances you are facing, you are entitled to legal counsel and should utilize it.